-The simulation of unemployment wage compensation is switched to TOGGLE in the model by default (i.e. not simulated), since unemployment benefits are only partially simulated given data restrictions.
-The component bunct or bunct\s is automatically taken into account when calculating household income, depending if simulations are set to toggle or switched on.
+The simulation of unemployment wage compensation is switched to toggle in the model by default, since unemployment benefits are only partially simulated given data restrictions.

 This benefit is only partly simulated using the information about actual benefits receipt.
 But rather than simply using the observed receipt as part of the eligibility criteria, all eligibility rules in full detail are used.
 However, as not all required information (e.g. work history) is available in the EU-SILC data, several assumptions are made.
 Further, some eligibility conditions are considered automatically fulfilled for those already receiving the benefit.
 This approach is chosen so that the benefit can be also modelled for those currently employed if needed (e.g. to simulate their entitlement if they become unemployed, for replacement rates calculations).